A brain injury can profoundly affect the lives of a survivor and their family.

 Living in Nova Scotia presents an even greater challenge for brain injury survivors and their families.
 Though things are improving, there are few appropriate publicly-funded services and supports specific to brain injury in Nova Scotia — particularly if you live outside Halifax.

-There is strength in numbers, and we will do our very best to keep you connected, offer service navigation support, and continue to expand our education and peer support networks to communities across Nova Scotia.
+There is strength in numbers, and we will do our very best to keep you connected to your community through free program offerings, training courses, and support groups for survivors, caregivers, and professionals, offer service navigation support, advocate for change at all levels of government, and continue to expand our education and peer support networks to communities across Nova Scotia.
 You are not alone.

-There are 2 types of Acquired Brain Injuries: Non-Traumatic and Traumatic
+There are 2 types of Acquired Brain Injuries: Traumatic and Non-Traumatic

 Non-Traumatic Acquired Brain Injury (ABI)

 Non-Traumatic Acquired Brain Injuries are caused by something that happens inside the body or a substance introduced into the body that damages brain tissues.
 They include:

 - Ischemic stroke (stroke from a blocked blood vessel in the brain)